CARTAvis/carta-archived/README.md

 cd `your-carta-work`, execute
 `./CARTAvis/carta/scripts/install3party.sh`

-## Build CASA libraries on CentOS 7
+## Build CASA libraries

 If you have your own gcc/g++/gfortran, please specify the path of them into cmake flag in buildcasa.sh

 cd `your-carta-work`, execute
 `./CARTAvis/carta/scripts/buildcasa.sh`, which does the following things

-1. download Qt 4.8.5 source code (269MB), build and install it into `/usr/local/Trolltech/Qt-4.8.5/`.
+1. download Qt 4.8.5 source code (269MB), build and install it into `/usr/local/Trolltech/Qt-4.8.5/`, take 1 hour.
 2. Use Qt 4.8.5 to build needed Qwt 6.1.0.
 3. Use Qt 4.8.5 to build CASA libraries.

 The default build flag for CASA is `make`, you can change to use `make -j` in the script to build parallel but it may build fail due to no official support of building casa.

-# Build Carta program
+# Build Carta program on CentOS 7

 ## Choose the location of build folder